MarvinJWendt/testza/README.md

 Testza is a full-featured testing framework for Go.
 It integrates with the default test runner, so you can use it with the standard `go test` tool.
-Testza contains easy to use methods, like assertions, output capturing, mocking, and much more.
+Testza contains easy to use methods, like assertions, output capturing, fuzzing, and much more.

 The main goal of testza is to provide an easy and fun experience writing tests and providing a nice, user-friendly output.
 Even developers who never used testza, will get into it quickly.